nodejs/logos/README.md

 ## Submission guidelines

+> Want to submit a logo, but don't know how to use git?
+> We have a list of volunteers who will do the "git work" on your behalf, and will give you all the credit.
+>
+> Feel free to reach out to any of the volunteers on [Issue #7](https://github.com/iojs/logos/issues/7) via Twitter or email.

 So you're ready to make a logo for [io.js]?
 Awesome!
 Here is what you should do:

 1. Fork this repository